-Identify and evaluate the strengths and weaknesses in the client's financial situation, perform required calculations, develop needed projections and analyze and integrate the resulting information relative to the client's personal goals, needs and priorities.
+Perform required calculations, develop needed projections, and analyze and integrate the resulting information relative to the client's personal goals, needs and priorities.
+The results of such calculations, projections, and analysis should be documented.

 PS.6 Identify and Evaluate the Appropriate Financial Planning Strategies